yanbenjamin/cs106s-w1/README.md

 A helper function `decryptCaesar(ciphertext,shift)` is already written for you, great!
 It decodes an encrypted message `ciphertext`, but only with an already given Caesar `shift` between 0 and 25, inclusive.

 In practice, we don't know what the shift is, but we do know it's an integer in `0,1,2,...,25`.
 There's only 26 possibilities, which isn't a whole lot!
 And with that mind, **complete the function `breakCaesar(ciphertext)`**, which should loop over every possible shift value, and print out what the decrypted string would be for each one, making calls to `decryptCaesar`.
 How you format the printing is up to you!
 This brute-force approach allows us to manually inspect all the possibilities, and see which one is likely correct, e.g., the one that contains valid English words.
-An example print out might look like, for `ciphertext = "cde"`,
+An example print out might look like, for `ciphertext = "ectg"`,
 ```
-0 cde
+0 ectg
-1 bcd
+1 dbsf
-2 abc
+2 care
-3 zab
+3 bzqd
+4 aypc
 ...
 ```
 **Note**: In the sample print out above, the shifts go backward as we're decrypting, not encrypting!